makandra/safe_cookies/README.md

     end

 ### Step 3
-Register cookies, either just after the lines you added in step 1 or in in an initializer (e.g. in `config/initializers/safe_cookies.rb):
+Register cookies, either just after the lines you added above or in in an initializer (e.g. in `config/initializers/safe_cookies.rb`):

     SafeCookies.configure do |config|
       config.register_cookie :remember_token, :expire_after => 1.year